 Platelet Rich Plasma

-The preparation and administration of PRP can vary from one clinic to another.
-Many physicians use commercial systems that do not allow customization of the preparation process.
-This can affect the composition of the final product and how well the PRP actually works.
-At SCCI, we have developed preparation techniques that allow us to customize PRP for the individual patient and the particular area being treated.
+Sierra Stem Cell Institute has developed a propriety, patent-pending preparation technique that allow us to customize PRP for each patient and for the area being treated.
 For example, when treating joints, a PRP preparation with low white blood count (WBC) is preferable.
 However, some tendon injuries seem to do better with higher WBC counts, but still require avoiding certain WBCs such as neutrophils.